-- 4. Be sure to fasten all safety belts to fit you comfortably, but tight enough to obtain the full safety of the belts. - 5.
+- 3. Place front seats in the forward facing position. - 4.
+Be sure to fasten all safety belts to fit you comfortably, but tight enough to obtain the full safety of the belts. - 5.
 Make sure all doors are completely shut and locked.
 When the doors are shut and locked, there is less chance of the doors flying open in event of an accident.
 It also prevents unintentional opening of doors and keeps intruders out of your vehicle. - 6.
 Check to see that all gauges are operating properly. - 7.
 Check the fuel level in the vehicle. - 8.
 Be certain that the fire extinguisher is fully charged and secure in its mounting bracket.